QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints/blueprints-yaml-structure.md

 Optionally, the agent configuration may include:
+* **storage-size** - Set the size of storage allocated to this grain.
+The size is in MB.
+The size must be smaller than the overall storage size which was defined in the [agent settings](torque-agent/advanced-settings.md).
+If not defined, Torque will use the default size.
+This is an advanced configuration option, it is recommended to consult with Torque's support team before making a change.
+* **runner-namespace** - The namespace where the runner pod will be provisioned.
+If not defined, the runners will be provisioned in the default namespace defined in the agent level.
+This is an advanced configuration option, it is recommended to consult with Torque's support team before making a change.
 * **service-account** - The service-account name configured within the kubernetes cluster that will be used to execute the grain.
 A kubernetes service account provides an identity for processes that run in a pod.
 If not specified, Torque will use the default service account defined for the agent.
-* **storage-size** - set the size of storage allocated to this grain.
-The size is in MB.
-If not defined, Torque will use the default size.
-This is an advanced configuration option, it is recommended to consult with Torque's support team before making a change.
+The service account must be defined in the runner namespace.

 ```yaml
 grains: